 I must not have been the only one to think so, because soon Palin travel shows became a cottage industry for the BBC, and they all make for compelling viewing.
 1992’s Pole To Pole went in the opposite direction, North Pole to South Pole along the 30-degree line of longitude (covering the most land).
 Scandinavia and Russia, the Baltic region, and the heart of Africa were the areas on display here, in what comes very close re-capturing the magic of the original 80 Days, but this journey took five and a half months.
 Full Circle (1997) took even longer (delaying re-shoots on Fierce Creatures, see the Cleese entry) and went around the entire Pacific Rim, starting in the Bering Strait and working its way down the eastern coast of Asia, then up the western coasts of South and North America.
 Full Circle concluded an epic television trilogy.
 His subsequent shows — Hemingway Adventure (1999, covering the locations associated with Ernest Hemingway), Sahara (2002), Himalaya (2004), New Europe (2007, covering the former Soviet Bloc countries of Eastern Europe), and Brazil (2012) are by no means any less worthy, but their scope is more limited, and the sense of challenge is somewhat lessened.
 But try ’em all, and read his exhaustive accounts online at his website.

 His travel shows have been such a resounding success, Palin may be the one Python who has truly broken free of his association with the group (if you ask him, he’ll probably say differently).
 He is known to a whole new audience as the kindly, witty globetrotter who shows up on TV screens every few years with a new adventure.
 His personal website is called Palin’s Travels (and yes, the Holy Bee subscribes to his newsletter), and he has recently concluded a three-year term as president of the Royal Geographical Society.
-The Python background, the roaring success as a travel host, and the whole “nice” thing (his charity work and activism could fill another much less interesting blog entry) have made Palin something of a national treasure, along the lines of the Crown Jewels or Stephen Fry.
+The Python background, the roaring success as a travel host, and the whole “nice” thing (his charity work and activism could fill another much less interesting blog entry) have made Palin something of a national treasure, like the Crown Jewels.

 WORST PROJECT: Hemingway’s Chair